-Special effects aside, Buster Keaton and the likes incurred a few injuries from their screen stunts, but if you’re still thinking that slips and trips aren’t that serious – a bump, a bruise and a blow to the pride – the HSE has published some sobering figures.
-It estimates slip and trip accidents cost UK businesses over £500m annually.
+The HSE has published some sobering figures and estimates slip and trip accidents cost UK businesses over £500m annually.
 The cost to society is put at £800m and, tellingly, it admits that for the individual concerned, the costs are incalculable and could include anything from loss of earnings to lifelong pain and suffering.

 There is no shortage of advice on how to reduce the likelihood of slips and trips in the workplace.
 Employers should undertake a risk assessment to identify and eliminate as many potential hazards as possible.
 They need to look at their flooring materials and footwear requirements.
-But even when those two things are sorted, they still need to be wary of contamination of the shop floor, washroom floors, and kitchen area or canteen floors.
+Even when these two things are in place, they still need to be wary of contamination of the shop floor, washroom floors, and kitchen area or canteen floors.

 Problems are often due to poor work practices or inadequate housekeeping.
 They could also arise as a result of leaking roofs, faulty equipment or damaged storage containers.
 Whatever the cause of contamination – whether it’s a leak or a spill, whether the material itself is hazardous – the contaminant is likely to make a floor surface more precarious.
-For example, a floor that’s “grippy” when dry, could easily become like an ice-slick after a spillage.
-These areas – even with practical flooring – can quickly become treacherous.
+Floors which may seem suitable could quickly become treachorous if a spill occurs, so care should be taken to ensure a full risk assessment is carried out.

 The need for speed